Blog

 The Signature Maple Board

 A good butterfly cut starts with a sharp knife and a stable surface.
-The end-grain construction of our Signature Maple Board gives the blade a soft, self-healing surface that keeps your edge sharp and lets you cut clean, even cutlets without the breast sliding around.
+The end-grain construction of our Signature Maple Board gives the blade a soft, hard-wearing surface that keeps your edge sharp and lets you cut clean, even cutlets without the breast sliding around.
 This is exactly the kind of prep work that turns a fifteen-dollar pack of chicken into something restaurant-worthy.

-Shop the Board →
+Shop the Board โ†’

 Storage